-Attenuation models are to complement the SCEC CVM and be used in comparisons between data and synthetics for reference earthquakes.
+• CVM improvement: Use data from well-recorded earthquakes to assess, as a function of frequency, wavefield simulations based on the CVM.
+Improve the S-wave velocity structure in the CVM and the Harvard model.
+Develop models for seismic attenuation (1/Q) based on data recorded by CISN and borehole instruments in Southern California.
+Attenuation models are to complement the SCEC CVM and be used in comparisons between data and synthetics for well-recorded earthquakes.
 Develop methods for incorporating nonlinear site response for large amplitude ground motion events in Southern California.
-Ideas that improve our understanding of linear site response should make a significant improvement over the SCEC Phase 3 work or lead to a new understanding of how site response affects ground motion.
+Ideas that improve our understanding of linear site response should make a significant improvement over the SCEC Phase 3 work or lead to a new understanding of how site response varies spatially.
 Develop methods for improving the accuracy and frequency range of deterministic 3D wavefield modeling, including the assimilation of seismographic data into the CVM.
 Compare 3D results with those from other structural representations including 1D and 2D representations that will allow propagation of higher frequencies.

-- Stochastic wavefield models: Develop stochastic models of high-frequency ground motion that can be combined with deterministic models of low-frequency ground motion to predict strong ground motions.
+• Stochastic wavefield models: This is a high-priority research item in 2004.
+Develop stochastic models of high-frequency ground motion that can be combined with models of low-frequency ground motion from scenario earthquakes to predict strong ground motion.
+Validate models by comparisons and testing with observed data.
+Validate hybrid models - models that combine deterministic low-frequency with stochastic high-frequency ground motion - by comparing different metrics of the radiation versus data.
+For example, metrics that might be useful can be found in Geotechnical Earthquake Engineering, Chapter 3, Section 3, by Steven L. Kramer.
+Estimate the range of different ground motion parameters that might be expected from simulated broadband scenario earthquakes.
+Produce broadband ground motions for earthquake scenarios simulated in 2003.
 Develop methods that assess broadband ground motion that include nonlinear site response.
-Validate the models by comparisons and testing with observed data. - Earthquake scenarios: Simulate ground motions for probable earthquake scenarios by combining source, wave-propagation, and site-response models.
-Validate hybrid models-models that combine deterministic low-frequency-by comparing different metrics of the radiation versus data.
-For example, metrics that might be useful can be found in Geotechnical Earthquake Engineering, Chapter 3, Section 3, by Steven L. Kramer.